Marlins vs. Red Sox Player Props Betting Odds

 Arraez Stats

-- Arraez has hit safely in 10 games in a row.
-During his last 10 games he is batting .524 with a double, two home runs, four walks and eight RBI.
+- Arraez has picked up at least one hit in 11 straight games.
+During his last 10 outings he is hitting .429 with a double, a home run, four walks and six RBI.

 Arraez Recent Games